Ensono/amido.github.io/docs/workloads/azure/backend/java/intro_java.md

   - java
   - rest
   - api
+  - cqrs
   - introduction
   - spring boot
 ---

 import HideNavigation  from "../../../../../src/pages/HideNavigation";
+import ResponsivePlayer from "../../../../../src/pages/Components/ResponsivePlayer/ResponsivePlayer";

 ## Stacks Java Spring Boot REST API Application

 ### Overview

-This is a sample Java REST API application, showcasing best coding practices and integrating with Azure and scaffolding for Amido Stacks.
+This is a sample Java REST API application with CQRS, showcasing best coding practices and integrating with Azure and scaffolding for Amido Stacks.

 The application implements Application Insights for performance management,